mlabs-haskell/Tuxedo/wallet/README.md

 ### kitty price update
 We can update the price of the tradable kitty.
-You can see the price of limi is 150.
+You can see the price of "limi" is 150.
-After execution of below command it will be updated to 200.
+After execution of the below command, it will be updated to 200.

 ```sh
 $ ./target/release/tuxedo-template-wallet update-kitty-price --dna d3471ef11bb1ca2871708e8adb8d8b4e6786fb433fb2cf8d26077132922f1815 --price 200